 Except in cases where a very small area is to be treated, a liposuction patient will be given a general or epidural anaesthetic.

 The area for treatment will be marked out with a pen and this area will be injected with a solution intended to minimise swelling and blood loss.
 In some cases, high frequency vibration or a pressurised water jet may be used to break down fat deposits before the surgery begins.

-Once the area for treatment has been prepared the surgeon will make a small incision which allows a suction tube called a cannula to be inserted.
+Once the area for treatment has been prepared by a plastic surgeon, such as Dr. Karol A. Gutowski (drgutowski.com/), a small incision might be made that allows a suction tube called a cannula to be inserted.
 Attached to a clinical vacuum apparatus, the tube is used to loosen and suck out the fat deposits, after which any excess fluid and blood in the operative site will be drained off and the incision closed.

 Depending upon the extent of the treatment required, a liposuction procedure may take between one and four hours to complete.

 The ideal candidate for liposuction, whether female or male, will be in generally good health.
 Smokers are advised to avoid smoking for at least a fortnight prior to surgery.
 A candidate should hold realistic expectations of the outcome of liposuction, and patients over the age of forty or whose skin has lower than average elasticity may find that the treated area is subject to wrinkling.